alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 > retained a copy of the data.
 They are still able to decrypt the
 > current copy of the credentials file and have made unencrypted copies.
 >
-> We must assume that, until the credentials file is re-encrypted and
+> We must assume that, until the stored credentials are rotated and the
-> the stored credentials are rotated, any secrets contained in the
+> credentials file is re-encrypted any secrets contained in the
 > credentials file can still be read by anyone with a GPG key previously
 > listed in the recipient list.